 This technology provides an inexpensive way to boost customer satisfaction, offering 24/7 fast responses and data-related answers with a conversational interface that appears natural.
 Chatbots are patient and even portray a sense of humour and personality.

-Chatbot technology is one of the best lead generation tools of 2019, allowing companies to engage potential customers at the right time.
+Chatbot marketing is one of the best lead generation tools of 2019, allowing companies to engage potential customers at the right time.
 It is able to resolve most of the questions customers have about the products and services they are considering.
 It can recommend products and services based on the interactions is has with users, and it assists with converting prospects into customers.
 Throughout the process, it gathers information about their needs, likes, dislikes, and expectations, which can be used to improve future communications and offerings.

 Software like ManyChat, Chatfuel, and ChatbotsBuilder make Chatbots easy to set up.
 The biggest challenge is writing copy that is engaging and effective.
 When you are planning out your copy, focus on keeping it conversational and always consider the users’ goals.
 It is also a good idea to use chatbots to encourage micro-commitments, such as directing people to a place on your website where they can get the information they seek or asking them to follow you on Facebook.